August 21, 2016

 Here are two ants of extremely different sizes but both called carpenter ants.
 The third frame was taken at my friend Kathleen's beautiful garden, and shows an incredible range of tiny bugs on her rhubarb.
 They contain ants, signal flies, a flesh-eating fly, and behind the scene a (relatively)large something!

 Moving along to the bees, first off we have this nearly all black bee.
 Then one with a white nose - possibly the same as the first one.
-The last one must be a female of some species- she was the underdog in some very bad shots of some very active mating.
+Both were caught in Kathleen's Sage.

-This was the first cucumber beetle I've seen this season.
+This was the first Spotted Cucumber Beetle I've seen this season.
 This black crescent-shaped Tumbling Flower Beetle was in that beautiful hosta.
-And here is that 20-spotted Lady Beetle again in an aster plant.
+And here is that 14-spotted Lady Beetle again in an aster plant.

 This poor beetle seems to have survived an attack by something.
 But the goldenrod soldier beetle was back for this summer - they love the Black-eyed Susans, although this baby was startled and fled underneath the flower!